 The Special Educational Needs and Disabilities Information and Support Services (SENDIASS).

-SENDIASS offer information, advice and support for parents and carers of children and young people with SEND.
-All local authorities have such a service: Find your local IAS service (councilfordisabledchildren.org.uk) • Mencap - Represents people with learning disabilities, with specific advice and information for people who work with children and young people
+- SENDIASS offer information, advice and support for parents and carers of children and young people with SEND.
+All local authorities have such a service: Find your local IAS service (councilfordisabledchildren.org.uk) - Mencap Represents people with learning disabilities, with specific advice and information for people who work with children and young people

-King Edward's School Safeguarding Team Contact Information - April 2024
+King Edward's School Safeguarding Team Contact Information - September 2024

-Whole School Designated Safeguarding Lead Email: m.horrockstaylor@kesbath.com
+Whole School Designated Safeguarding Lead

+Fmail: c.losse@kesbath.com

-The School has appointed the The Second Master Mr Mike Horrocks-Taylor as the DSL with oversight of Safeguarding in all three schools, responsibility for managing allegations against staff, and training.
+The School has appointed the The Senior Deputy Head Ms Claire Losse as the DSL with oversight of Safeguarding in all three schools. responsibility for training and for managing allegations against staff.

-Chair of Governors Mrs Winifred Thomson
+Mrs Winifred Thomson

-Email via ClerktoGovernors: @kesbath.com
+Email via clerktogovernors @kesbath.com

-The Chair liaises with the Designated Officer(s) in the relevant local authority (still referred to as the LADO in BANES CSSP) or other agencies, in the case of an allegation of abuse made against the Headmaster or a member of the Governing Board.
-In her absence, this responsibility is delegated to the Vice-Chair of Governors, Mr John Isherwood or the DSLG.
+The Chair liaises with the Designated Officer(s) in the relevant local authority (still referred to as the LADO in BANES CSSP) or other agencies. in the case of an allegation of abuse made against the Headmaster or a member of the Governing Board.
+In her absence, this responsibility is delegated to the Vice-Chair of Governors.
+Mr John Isherwood or the DSLG.

-DSL Governor Mr Kambiz Moradifar Email via Clerk to Governors: @kesbath.com
+DSL Governor Mr Kambiz Moradifar

+Email via clerktogovernors @kesbath.com

-• The DSLG is responsible for providing sufficient information to the Governing Board to allow them to be satisfied that the School's policies and procedures fulfil the School's aims, its statutory obligations and are consistent with the BCSSP's procedures.
+The DSLG is responsible for providing sufficient information to the Governing Board to allow them to be satisfied that the School's policies and procedures fulfil the School's aims, its statutory obligations and are consistent with the BCSSP's procedures.

 All of these DSLs liaise closely with the Whole school DSL over any potential safeguarding or child protection issues and have received appropriate and timely training to support them in these roles.
-They have all completed/enrolled for the designated level of B&NES Inter-agency Child Protection training courses and regularly attend the B&NES Child Protection Forum meetings.
+They have all completed the designated level of B&NES Inter-agency Child Protection training courses and regularly attend the B&NES Child Protection Forum meetings.
 Several other pastoral leaders in the Senior School have attended B&NES Inter-agency or single agency Child Protection training courses and are therefore well placed to advise colleagues over the need to refer pupil concerns to the DSL's.

-Deputy Head Pastoral
+SENIOR SCHOOL SAFEGUARDING TEAM Deputy Head Pastoral